Cell BiologyRequired Practical

 Required Practical: Using a Light Microscope

-This deep dive covers Required Practical: Using a Light Microscope within Microscopy for GCSE Biology.
-Light and electron microscopes, magnification and resolution calculations, specimen preparation, staining techniques, and practical microscopy skills It is section 7 of 19 in this topic.
-Use this deep dive to connect the idea to the wider topic before moving on to questions and flashcards.
+This required practical covers Required Practical: Using a Light Microscope within Microscopy for GCSE Biology.
+Light and electron microscopes, magnification and resolution calculations, specimen preparation, staining techniques, and practical microscopy skills It is section 8 of 20 in this topic.
+Revise both the method and the reason for each step, because practical questions often test understanding rather than pure recall.

 Topic position